 - Rose Tattoo Meaning

 Shakespeare famously wrote in Romeo and Juliet, “A rose by any other name would smell as sweet…“ Undoubtedly, this quote has endured the test of time because the rose is such an exquisite flower.
 We humans have a history with this flower.
 And that history is heavy with meaning, experiences, and emotions.
 Here are just a few of the rose’s important meanings in our lives:

 Rose Color Meanings

-Roses have been cultivated into a range of beautiful hues, and each color has special meaning.
+Roses have been cultivated into a range of beautiful hues, and each color has special meanings.

 White Rose Meaning

 White rose meanings include pure beauty, elegance, faith, love, and reverence.